tcassels/alarmspark/README.md

 ## building

-> All compiled files will be in the build direcory.
+> All compiled files will be in the build directory.
 Build sits at the same level as src and doc.
 > The following makefile options are supported.
 > * clean
 > * all